izzydoesit/parkMeBot/README.md

   * when querying the order pool, it should:
     - search by date first
-    - match only opposite direction of incoming order
+    - match only _opposite direction_ of incoming order
-    - return only one match or empty array if none found
+    - return only __one__ match or empty array if none found
-    - if no match, should not remove *any* orders from order pool
+    - if no match, should not remove **any** orders from order pool
-    - if matched, remove *BOTH* orders from order pool
+    - if matched, remove **BOTH** orders from order pool
     - both matched orders are no longer retrievable from database
     - update ALL master and slave databases (in case of db redundancy)

 ## Improvements

-* *Better flow for user experience*
+* **Better flow for user experience**

   Upon reflection, including two buttons instead of a select menu in our interactive component for our __/parkingspots__ command might have been better UX since a menu of only two options seems unnecessary.
 It also reduces user friction even more since it makes it **ONE** click instead of two in order to dispatch the command to fetch a CSV order report.

-* *Using local time vs UTC*
+* **Using local time vs UTC**

   This was an issue I wrestled with in building this application and found it hard to justify using UTC time when it could easily interfere with generating list of days for a local user to pick from to submit a bid/offer on.
-If a user on PST time submitted a bid/offer after 5pm, the calendar day generating algorithm would skip a day in its process of generating the next 7 days to pick from.
+If a user on PST time submitted a bid/offer after 5pm, the calendar day generating algorithm would *skip a day* in its process of generating the next 7 days to pick from.

-  As the bot application scales, this range of days would be expanded out to months and involve a more complex interactive calendar component that doesn't currently exist.
+  As the bot application scales, this range of days would be expanded out to months and involve a more complex *interactive calendar* component that doesn't currently exist.
 If I had more time to work on this application, this would be the first thing I would build in order to give my users a wider array of choices.

-* *Indexing & Searching*
+* **Indexing & Searching**

   As of right now, we are only querying the database when a new order comes in.
-This minimizes our searches to only when the database state changes.
+This *minimizes* our searches to only when the database state changes.
 We could stand to improve our matching algorithm however, if we were dealing with large amounts of data.

   The matching algorithm currently searches by date field in the database, which is a string comprised of day and date for human readability.
 Given the current state of the app having only a one week range for its time window, this algorithm is simple and effective.
 Searching for the date makes it easy to find an order's complement since only orders on that date can match with our incoming order at the time of query and there would be a much smaller pool of orders on any given date.

   That leaves us with just having to match the opposite direction of the incoming order in order from among the pool of date-matched orders.
 We could add __indexing__ on this field in order to make it faster to search by date, and would be the first improvement I would make on the matching algorithm and database querying.

-  I have also added an __id__ field that is composed of the desired date of the order as an ISO string and UNIX timestamp of when order was submitted.
+  I have also included an __id__ field in our *model* that is composed of the desired date of the order as an ISO string and UNIX timestamp of when order was submitted.
 This was forward thinking on how to deal with the issue of multiple matching orders in database.
 I would complete this implementation by simply _resolving using timestamp_, implementing a first-in-first-out (FIFO) policy.
 This field could also be a possible indexing candidate

 ## Getting Started